Man City 6-3 Man Utd: Erik ten Hag says he did not play Cristiano Ronaldo in derby 'out of respect'

 United went into the fixture having won their previous four games in the Premier League, but they were abruptly brought back down to earth.

-Although two late goals by Anthony Martial added some respectability to the scoreline, the contest was effectively over as early as the 44th minute as City scored four times in the first half.
+Although two late Anthony Martial goals added some respectability to the scoreline, the contest was effectively over as early as the 44th minute as City scored four times in the first half.

 Ten Hag told Sky Sports: "We had a lack of belief.
 I'm surprised why we didn't bring it on the pitch.